Listen and Repeat Mastery

 Your 4-Step Strategy

-Use this approach for every sentence to maximize your pronunciation score.
+Use this approach for every sentence to protect both fluency and accuracy.

 Listen for the Melody

-Don't focus on individual words—hear the overall rhythm and intonation pattern.
+Listen for the exact words and the melody together.
 Where does the voice rise?
 Where does it fall?
-Where are the pauses?
+Which words carry the stress?

 Keep Going